 Progress toward meeting Objectives 2-4 is generally assessed in an ongoing way by looking at utilization of programs and services, gathering both formal and informal data about student outcomes, and gathering both formal and informal feedback from consumers including school district personnel and parents.
-In the spring of 2023, the Executive Director invited special education administrators from member districts to participate in focus groups held on Zoom to give feedback on existing programs and share thoughts and ideas about anticipated future needs.
 Information about utilization, outcomes, and cost effectiveness is contained in each of the program descriptions in earlier sections of this report.